czoido/conan-deterministic-examples/README.md

 variation.
 For `msvc` there are some undocumented options that you can try but in the end you will probably need to patch the binaries to get deterministic builds.

-This repository contains a python script called `check_deterministic.py` which produces binaries affected by different causes of indeterminism and tries to fix them two ways:
+# Fixing the problem

+For the examples presented here there are two aproaches to fix the causes of indeterminism:

 - Applying a Conan hook.
 This hook can be used to setup environment variables in the `pre_build` step and patch binaries in `post_build`.
 The intention of the annexed hook named `deterministic-build.py` is to show the tools that can be used to produce deterministic builds but not to enter in much detail in how to do it.
-- Modifying compiler/linker flags in the `CMakeLists.txt`.
+- Modifying compiler/linker flags.
+This can be done modifying the `CMakeLists.txt` if using CMake.

 Here are the most common sources of indeterminism that can happen and possible solutions to avoid them.

 ## Timestamps introduced by the compiler / linker

 There are two main reasons for that our binaries could end up containing time information that will make them not reproducible:

 - The use of `__DATE__` or `__TIME__` macros in the sources.

 - When the definition of the file format forces to store time information in the object files.
 This is the case of `Portable Executable` fornmat in Windows and `Mach-O` in MacOs.
 In Linux `ELF` files do not encode any kind of timestamp.

 ### Possible solutions